Samkhya-Yoga-Kundalini

 When this is achieved [the yogi should practice] prāṇāyāma, [which is] interrupting the motion of the breath coming in and going out.

 When this has been achieved refers to becoming steady and relaxed in asana.
-Interrupting the motion of the breath refers to the practice known as kumbhaka, or stopping the movement of breath, either at the end of inhalation or the end of exhalation.
-Patanjali defines pranayama in terms of kumbhaka, which gives the sense that he regarded kumbhaka as important.
+Interrupting the motion of the breath refers to the practice known as kumbhaka, or stopping the movement of breath.
+Well respected teachers have said that kumbhaka should not be attempted until basic inhalation and exhalation practices have been mastered.
+However, Patanjali defines pranayama in terms of kumbhaka, which means that he regarded it as important.
+There s nothing to fear from momentarily stopping the movement of the breath, but it does take experience to know when and for how long to do it.

 bāhya-abhyantara-stambha-vṛttir-deśa-kāla-saṅkhyābhiḥ paridṛṣṭo dīrgha-sūkṣmaḥ